Responding to a credulous op-ed that called for commissions of technocrats to “fix” the federal budget, the wise Ed Kilgore said:

 Now, a modern democracy needs technical guides to viable action.
 Much of the social world is not what it seems.
 Society is riddled with peculiar incentives, coordination problems, and spillover effects that can frustrate political action.
 Because of these realities, a program’s results are not bound by its original intent.

 Daniel Patrick Moynihan appealed to this sense of reality when he distinguished programs from policies.
 Programs are about inputs: staff hired, structures built, benefits paid, etc. Policies are about programs and their consequences—about the relationship between efforts and outcomes.

 Henri de Saint-Simon’s vision of “replacing the government of persons by the administration of things” is a mirage.
 As you approach, it dissolves.
-Technocracy would only be feasible if conflicts between values could be reduced to technical problems of specialized knowledge, but this is a category error.
+Technocracy would only be feasible if every conflict between values and every clash of interests could be reduced to a technical problem of specialized knowledge, but this is a category mistake.